Information Aggregation with AI Agents: Results

-\section{Robustness with Frontier AI Models}
+\subsection{Robustness with Frontier AI Models}

-The rapid pace of innovation in AI has resulted in companies releasing new models every few months.
-To test whether the failure of information aggregation in complex environments (Result \ref{res:info deteriorates}) is a transient artefact of older AI capabilities, we conducted in April 2026 an out-of-sample robustness check using a cohort of frontier large language models.
+The rapid pace of innovation in AI is evidenced by the frequent release of new models every few months.
+To test whether the failure of information aggregation in complex environments (Result \ref{res:info deteriorates}) is a transient artifact of older AI capabilities, we conducted in April 2026 an out-of-sample robustness check using a cohort of frontier LLMs.
 This subsample comprises 576 markets played across all four structures (Easy, Medium, Hard, and Very Hard).
-We test four distinct team compositions: three homogeneous markets populated by GPT-5.4, Claude 4.6 Opus, and Gemini 3.1 Pro, and a heterogeneous Mixed Team containing one agent of each model.
-To evaluate whether the frontier cohort outperforms older architectures, we pool these new markets with a matched sample from our highest-performing January baseline model, Gemini 3 Flash (Figure \ref{fig:graph_mse_by_model_structure}).
-This generates a sample of 720 markets.
+We employ four distinct teams: three homogeneous markets populated by GPT-5.4, Claude Opus 4.6, and Gemini 3.1 Pro, and a heterogeneous team containing one agent of each model.
+We benchmark these four frontier teams against the top four teams from our original January 2026 baseline, where ``top'' is defined as the four teams with the lowest realized mean logarithmic error in the baseline experiment.
+This is a deliberately demanding benchmark: the April frontier teams are compared against the best-performing January teams, so any improvement at the capability frontier should be hardest to detect against this group.
+As a robustness check, we also repeat the test with the four teams that have the highest average intelligence index, and obtain the same conclusion.

-Table \ref{tab:frontier_relative_test} presents the relative performance of the frontier cohort against the January baseline, modelled via OLS for mean logarithmic error and Quantile Regression (Q50) for median logarithmic error.
-An indicator variable, `Frontier Model', equals 1 for the April cohort and 0 for the January baseline.
-We do not include the Average Intelligence and Intelligence SD variables because the intelligence indices between January and April are no longer comparable.

-The results reveal a striking and counter-intuitive divergence between mean and median market outcomes.
-The main effect of the Frontier Model is statistically insignificant, indicating that on baseline (Easy) structures, newer models perform identically to older models, as both successfully aggregate information.

-However, the interaction terms for complex environments reveal a severe degradation in mean performance.
-In the OLS specification (Column 1), the interaction terms for both the Hard and Very Hard structures are positive, large, and highly significant (5.628 and 3.078, respectively; p<0.001), indicating that the frontier models performed substantially \textit{worse} on average than the older baseline.

-Crucially, this deterioration vanishes when observing median market behavior.
-In the Quantile regression (Column 2), the corresponding interaction terms are statistically indistinguishable from zero.
-Both the January baseline and the April frontier typically default to maximum uncertainty (a coefficient of 0.693 implies a median price of 0.50) in the Very Hard structure.
-This means that the frontier models are still unable to `solve' the Very Hard structure.
-Figures \ref{fig:graph_mse_by_model_structure} and \ref{fig:graph_frontier_mse_by_model_structure} show the Mean Squared Error (MSE) for the baseline and frontier models, respectively, across all four structures.